 The Desiccant Material

-Back in the fifties when the desiccant rotor dehumidifier was invented, lithium chloride salt (LiCl) was used as the main desiccant.
+In the 50’s, when the desiccant rotor dehumidifier was invented, lithium chloride salt (LiCl) was used as the main desiccant.
 LiCl absorbs moisture through a chemical reaction with the water molecules.
 Unfortunately LiCl became volatile when exposed to humid air and this often caused the salt to deliquesce (dissolve).
 Salt dust was carried into the airflow that was deposited on system components as a very corrosive powder.

 The Consorb principle is normally used.